JMMP-Group/GO_coordination/meetings/minutes_14Feb2024.md

 ## Agenda:
 1. Review actions/approve minutes of the previous meeting
-   - AB said that Jérôme Chanut had told him about some small modifications to the ORCA025 grid around t north fold.
-Action: DS to email Jérôme about ts.
+   - AB said that Jérôme Chanut had told him about some small modifications to the ORCA02grid around the north fold.
+DS to email Jerome about this.
    - Action: AA to circulate list of current issues a few days in advance of the 3-monthly meetings - not necessary as issues are mostly up-to-date, thanks to all contributors! _Closed._
    - Action: AA to create JMMP GitHub repository for GO coordination - done. _Closed._
 2. NOC-Southampton new member: Amber Walsh